Another Crab's Treasure: Plot

 Firth realizes that the treasure, a chest of paper bills, is worthless in their economy and storms off alone in disgust.
+Roland and Inkerton argue, resulting in Inkerton killing Roland before being killed in turn by Kril.
 Meanwhile, Konche identifies nearby architectural ruins as the original Carcinia, an ancient city located in a bleached coral reef, and enlists Kril to find the Perfect Whorl, a shell crafted by the ancient hermit sorcerers capable of conferring godlike powers.
 Upon finding the Whorl beneath the Old Ocean, they are ambushed by Chitan, who kills Konche.
 Chitan is revealed to be under the control of Praya Dubia, an enormous siphonophore comprising the souls of all ocean life that had succumbed to pollution.
 Praya Dubia's attempts to convince Kril to use the Whorl to destroy the world are unsuccessful, and it puppets Chitan to fight him before discarding her body for one final attack.

 After Praya Dubia is defeated, Kril resolves to use the Perfect Whorl to heal Chitan; however, he is interrupted by Firth, who takes it for himself and flees to the surface.
-Kril follows and confronts Firth, who reveals that he seeks to sink Trash Island onto New Carcinia to stimulate the economy, not caring it will advance the gunk.
+Kril follows and confronts Firth, who reveals that he seeks to sink Trash Island onto New Carcinia to stimulate the economy, not caring it will advance the Gunk.
 They promptly fight, resulting in the Whorl being shattered and New Carcinia being buried in trash.
-Back in the city, Kril finds that the citizens are actually excited about the new influx trash for the wealth it will bring them, completely ignorant of the dangers of the Gunk.
+Firth is crushed by the falling debris.
+Back in the city, Kril finds that the citizens are actually excited about the new influx of trash for the wealth it will bring them, completely ignorant of the dangers of the Gunk.
 He then finds Prawnathan and kills him when he refuses to return his shell.

-An epilogue reveals that New Carcinia began cleaning up its trash, Chitan survived and began training again, and that Kril, ultimately dissatisfied with his old life in the tide pool, decided to remain under the sea as a traveling adventurer.
+An epilogue reveals that New Carcinia began cleaning up its trash, Chitan survived her injuries and began training again, Nemma returns to her tavern, and that Kril, ultimately dissatisfied with his old life in the tide pool, decided to remain under the sea as a traveling adventurer.
 A final shot reveals that he left his shell to a homeless hermit crab named Dune.